 Understanding Volumes in Kubernetes

-The first thing one does after learning about containers, is to run some stateless containers, something like following :-
+The first thing one does after learning about containers is to run some stateless containers, something like following:-

-As one gets confidence, he/she tries some stateful applications(may be a database) to convince himself/herself, that containers can really be used for production.
+As one gets confidence, he/she tries some stateful applications(maybe a database) to convince himself/herself, that containers can really be used for production.
 To run a stateful application, we need to make sure that we store the persistent data outside the container.
 To achieve this Docker uses

 Docker Volumes and

 Volume Plugins.
-Similarly Kubernetes has concept of
+Similarly, Kubernetes has the concept of

 Volumes, by which we can attach external storage to the Pods.